-Relying on our in-house production capabilities at our technologically advanced, high definition, production facility, we produce seven and a half hours of original weekly programming, 52 weeks per year.
+Relying on our in-house production capabilities at our technologically advanced, high definition, production facility, we produce six hours of original weekly programming, 52 weeks per year.
 This programming is distributed domestically, internationally and via WWE.com.
 Our domestic programs are: “Raw” on USA Network and mun2; “A.M.
-Raw” on USA Network; “SmackDown” on Syfy and mun2; “WWE Saturday Morning Slam” on CW; and “WWE Main Event” on ION.
+Raw” on USA Network; “SmackDown” on Syfy and mun2; and “Total Divas” on E!.
 “WWE Superstars” is available on WWE.com and distributed to more than 60 countries internationally.
-WWE’s TV programs reach more than 14 million total viewers during the average week in the United States.
+WWE’s TV programs reach nearly 15 million total viewers during the average week in the United States.

 “Monday Night Raw” is a three-hour primetime program starting at 8pm ET that is broadcast live on USA Network.
 It is among the most-watched regularly scheduled programs on primetime cable television and anchors USA, helping make it a top-rated network.
 As part of the agreement with USA Network’s parent company, NBC Universal, “Monday Night Raw” also airs in replays on mun2 and Universal HD.
 “Monday Night Raw” is the longest-running weekly episodic program in the U.S. with more than 1000 original episodes and 20 years of action.